MatheusPoliCamilo/company-sales-backend/README.md

 ## Prerequisites

-To run the project locally, you will need the following dependencies installed:
+To run the project, you will need the following dependencies installed:

     ruby 2.7.2
     gem bundler